WeAreAcademy/mark-induction-proj--writing-tests/README.md

 - Read and follow _Install `pytest`_
 - Read and follow _Create your first test_

 We suggest that you do this within an `exercise-0` subdirectory of this repository.
+(This means you can easily run all tests relevant _only_ to Exercise 0 by `cd`ing into `exercise-0` and running `pytest` within that directory.)

 Once you have done this, you should see the below (as the `pytest` docs say):